C4ArtZ/Stargrid/.github/readme.md

 - Clock with current date
 - Weather for one static location
 - 12 quick-links you can customize
+- Big buttons for frustration free touchscreen use

 ---

 ## How can I get this?
 1. Download this repo.
-2. rename "settings.js.example" to "settings.js".
+2. Rename "settings.js.example" to "settings.js".
 3. Replace the placholders inside settings.js with your own information.
 4. Add your own icons and wallpapers.
 5. Open chrome://extensions/ with Google Chrome.